adam-kral/f0e4c2f7/README.md

 The bigrams are sorted descending by occurrences.

-This repository contains both the script at `src/bigram_frequency.py` and the web API implementation in flask `src/flask_app.py`.
+This repository contains both the script at `src/bigram_frequency.py` and the web API implemented using Flask at `src/flask_app.py`.

 ## Usage